-The median household income in the North Central is estimated to be \$50,190, which is substantially below the state average household income (\$63,627) per JobsEQ 2022Q3 data.
-The average worker in the North Central PA region earned wages of \$45,583 as of 2022Q3.
-This is an increase of 4.8% over the preceding four quarters, while Pennsylvania saw earned wages of \$68,132 an increase of 5.6% over the preceding four quarters per JobsEQ®.
-Wages are expected to remain elevated through the first half of 2023 but could decelerate thereafter according to The Conference Board 2022-2023 US Salary Increase Budget Survey as we recoup from pandemic labor shortages, inflation increases and the economic outlook weakens toward recession.
+The median household income in the North Central is estimated to be \$47,237, which is substantially below the state average household income (\$59,455).
+The average household income in the region is projected to increase over the next five years to \$60,293.
+The average household income in the state is projected to increase more rapidly over the next five years, from \$84,180.
+Elk County has the highest average household income (\$62,588) while Clearfield County (\$52,485) has the lowest.
+The median household income for the region is \$44,805.
 An advantage of our region is the lower cost of living we experience in many of our counties.
 The North Central region is one of only 4 workforce development areas in the Commonwealth with a lower self-sufficiency wage than the state.
-The 2022Self Sufficiency wage for the North Central WDA is \$34,407 while the state is \$37,354.
-The self-sufficiency wage is based on 200% of the federal poverty level for one adult and one child.
+The 2020 Self Sufficiency wage for the North Central WDA is \$33,794 while the state is \$35,244.
+The self-sufficiency wage is based on 200% of the federal poverty level for one adult and one child in 2016.

 The Cost of Living Index estimates the relative price levels for consumer goods and services.
 When applied to wages and salaries, the result is a measure of relative purchasing power.
-The cost of living is 8.8% lower in North Central Workforce Development Area than the U.S. average.
+The cost of living is 6.0% lower in North Central Workforce Development Area than the U.S. average.
 See Attachment 4 Figure 7 for a cost of living comparison of our region to the Commonwealth and the nation.